 Planets and the host star have different spectral features.
 This information can be used to suppress speckle noise.
 For this, one needs simultaneous images at two similar wavelengths at which the brightness of the planet varies, e.g. in and out of a molecular band.
 This method is called spectral differential imaging (SDI).
 This approach is used in IRDIS DBI.
-It can also be used with ZIMPOL imaging when different filters are used in ZIMPOL's two arms (e.g., Hα and continuum).
+It can also be used with ZIMPOL imaging when different filters are used in ZIMPOL is true area (a.g.
+Ha and continuous)